 Low voltage switchboard

 Let’s start with some basic definitions from the United States National Electrical Code (NEC).
-An LV switchboard is generally defined as a large single panel, frame, or assembly of panels on which are mounted on the face, back, or both, switches, overcurrent and other protective devices, buses, and usually instruments.
+Low voltage switchboard is generally defined as a large single panel, frame, or assembly of panels on which are mounted on the face, back, or both, switches, overcurrent and other protective devices, buses, and usually instruments.

 These assemblies are generally accessible from the rear as well as from the front and are not intended to be installed in cabinets.
 Modern switchboards are totally enclosed to minimize the probability of spreading fire to adjacent combustible materials and to guard live parts.